 Who decides if beef is Prime, Choice or Select?

 All meat for public consumption in the U.S. must be inspected by the US Department of Agriculture (USDA).
-In some states, including Missouri, you can also have an inspector from a state inspection agency inspect meat, but if you do, the meat cannot cross state lines for sale.
+In some states, like Missouri, you can also have an inspector from a state inspection agency inspect meat.
+However, state inspected meat cannot cross state lines for sale.

-Initially, USDA inspectors inspect the live animal to make sure they’re healthy from head to hoof and treated humanely.
+When beef is inspected, USDA inspectors first inspect the live animal to make sure they’re healthy from head to hoof and treated humanely.
 They also inspect things like the slaughtering process, all of the animal’s parts and organs, the temperature of the meat, and they make sure the carcass stays as clean as possible during the entire process.

 If beef doesn’t pass inspection, it is removed entirely from the food supply.
 When beef does pass inspection, it is stamped or labeled with the USDA inspection stamp, and that means it is fit to eat.

 The USDA’s inspection is all or nothing.
 There’s no half-way or partially-passed beef.